Kamal (Deploy to any VPS)#

 the initial deployment.

-to push new releases of your application.
+, which will push new releases and configurations of your application.

 Settings and Secrets#